arshwy/reactjs-laravel-simple-board/README.md

 # reactjs-laravel-simple-dashboard
-This is a simple REact & Laravel dashboard for products, the target is to integrate Laravel and React in one simple project
+This is a simple REact & Laravel dashboard for products, the target is to integrate Laravel and React API's in a simple project.

 ## Tech.
 In Use:
 1. React.js